suusanp/stealth-health/m5/prototype.md

 ### **Purpose and Scope**:
 The development of the Fitbit app prototype serves as a proof of concept for a more privacy-centric approach to personal health and fitness monitoring.

-Our scope is to demonstrate the feasibility of securely managing health data whilst providing users with insightful analytics on their physical activities and health metrics.
+Simplistically, our scope is to demonstrate the feasibility of securely managing health data while providing users with insightful analytics on their physical activities and health metrics.

+But beyond our initial application, we iterate beyond that initial scope to set the record straight that health data collection is not mutually exclusive with user privacy.
+We strive to make it known that users can be in control of their health.
+They can be in control of their privacy.
+They can be in control of their lives.

+Additionally, we aim to dispel the notion that health data collection must come at the expense of user privacy.
+We're dedicated to more than just our app; we are making a statement about the current state of health data privacy and showcase how simple it is to improve it.

 ## Issues with the Current Fitbit App
 Our analysis reveals significant privacy concerns with the Fitbit app, especially about its data collection practices and adherence to privacy laws like PIPEDA.
 Post Google's acquisition, the scrutiny of Fitbit's data handling has intensified.
 We discovered that the breadth of data collected by Fitbit extends far beyond basic health metrics, encompassing sensitive information such as location and online activities, often without clear user consent.
 Additionally, our examination of Fitbit's compliance with PIPEDA highlighted areas where the company falls short, particularly in terms of transparency and user control over their data.
 These findings underscore the need for stronger privacy and more user-centric policies in digital health technologies.
 For a more detailed insight, see [milestone 1](https://gitlab.cs.mcgill.ca/gaby.lebideau/c555w24-t10/-/blob/main/m1/case_study.md?ref_type=heads).